xsdk-project/HandsOnLessons/lessons/AMReX/lesson.md

 ```

-The grid is a cube consisting of 256 x 256 x 256 cells, consisting of 8 subgrids each
+The grid is a cube consisting of 256 x 256 cells, consisting of 8 subgrids each
-of size 128x128x128 cells.
+of size 128x128 cells.
 The problem is periodic in the x-direction and not in the y-direction.
 This problem happens to be set-up to have homogeneous Neumann boundary conditions when not periodic.

 Let's try running this 2-d problem and animating the 1-d slices.